pagkly/Zed/Investopedia4/What Is Regulation DD.md

 Advertising rules set forth apply to individuals—including deposit [[brokers]](https://www.investopedia.com/terms/b/broker.asp)—who advertise the types of accounts offered by the institutions subject to the regulation.
 The marketing rules restrict institutions from advertising in any way that may mislead consumers, present inaccurate information, or otherwise misrepresent the contract for the deposit account.
 The ads cannot use the term profit when referencing the interest paid on an account.

-For example, if a deposit broker places an ad to offer consumers interest in an account, the advertising rules apply to the advertisement regardless of whether the account is held by the consumer or the broker.
+For example, if a deposit broker places an ad to [[Offer|offer]] consumers interest in an account, the advertising rules apply to the advertisement regardless of whether the account is held by the consumer or the broker.

 ## Regulation DD Amendments